 <m>: Number of minutes to wait to determine movement.
 The range is from 0 to 60.
 The value of 0 means that the unit wakes up after sensing a single motion.
+Default is 3.

-Default is the unit to determine it is in motion.
+: Sensitivity.
+How vigorous and consistent the motion must be every minute for the unit to determine it is in motion.
 The range is 1 to 26 where 1 requires the least motion and 26 requires the most motion.